BryanApellanes/Bam.Net/Products/bake/README.md

 bake /test:[path_to_test_config_json_file]
 ```

-When test mode is selected, the bake will invoke [bamtestrunner](../bamtestrunner) with the /TestsWithCoverage switch
+When test mode is selected, bake will invoke [bamtestrunner](../bamtestrunner) with the /TestsWithCoverage switch
 reporting results to the server specified in the test config file.

 ## Init